vlang/coreutils/src/pwd/pwd.md

 # pwd
-pwd is a command used to get the current directory and print it in the terminal.
+Pwd is a command used to get the current directory and print it in the terminal.

 # Info
 Version: 0.0.1